Back

 A knowledge base not only provides information that aids your support agents, it also enables customers to resolve problems by themselves.
 Hence, it’s more than just a product manual.
 An effective Confluence knowledge base can greatly improve both the customer and employee experiences.

-That said, Confluence (server) out-of-the-box lacks the analytics capability required for a robust knowledge management platform.
-Without analytics, you can’t improve what you can’t measure.
+That said, Confluence lacks the analytics capability required for a robust knowledge management platform.
+Without analytics and good Confluence knowledge management in place, you can’t improve your content.

 Fortunately, you can extend Confluence with a powerful app—Viewtracker – Analytics for Confluence—to create a more valuable knowledge base.

-Learn how Viewtracker can be used to build a knowledge base that your teams and customers will love in just four steps.
+Learn how Viewtracker – Analytics for Confluence can be used to create a knowledge base in that your teams and customers will love in just four steps.

 Step 1: Integrate Confluence and Jira Service Management

-If you’re already using Jira Service Management JSM (previously Jira Service Desk JSD) for customer support, connecting it with your Confluence instance is an easy way to gain useful insights into content quality and performance.
+If you’re already using Jira Service Management (JSM), for customer support, connecting it with your Confluence knowledge base is an easy way to gain useful insights into content quality and performance.

-For example, you can identify pages with critical information and number of views, then optimise those pages to make sure the content is easily accessed and readable by both teams and customers.
+You can identify pages with critical information and number of views, then optimize those pages to make sure the content is easily accessed and readable by both teams and customers.

-With Viewtracker, you can easily identify the most popular content and how users interact with the content.
+Viewtracker – Analytics for Confluence allows you to easily identify the most popular content and how users interact with the content.
 For example, a page with many views and likes is a strong indicator that viewers find the content very effective.

-The app also integrates with other Marketplace apps like Scroll Viewport, Confluence Mobile App, or the Linchpin app, to give you a complete picture of your support performance.
-You can filter page views by devices, pages, blog entries, or spaces to analyse what types of content your users are most interested in.
+Viewtracker – Analytics for Confluence also integrates with other 3rd party apps like Scroll Viewport, Cosmos, Mantra, and with Confluence Desktop & Mobile app, Linchpin, etc to give you a complete picture of your support performance.
+You can filter page views by devices, pages, blog entries, or spaces to analyze what types of content your users are most interested in.

 Jira Service Management integration

-As mentioned earlier, reporting Confluence page statistics against JSM tickets gives great insights into your customer support effectiveness.
-As soon as a user visits your Confluence page via the portal, Viewtracker tracks the visit, and you can later filter for the source.
+As mentioned earlier, by integrating Confluence and JSM, reporting Confluence page statistics against JSM tickets gives great insights into your customer support effectiveness.
+As soon as a user visits your Confluence page via the portal, Viewtracker – Analytics for Confluence tracks the visit, and you can later filter for the source.
 Increased page views and reduced tickets can mean users are finding the content helpful.

 Step 4: Ensure GDPR compliance

-As you’re gathering Confluence analytics and insights, be sure to always respect customers’ data privacy.
-Play it safe and enable Viewtracker’s Extended Privacy Mode to stay compliant, specifically with GDPR.
+As you’re gathering Confluence insights, be sure to always respect customers’ data privacy.
+Play it safe and enable Viewtracker – Analytics for Confluence’s Extended Privacy Mode to stay compliant, specifically with GDPR.

 With this feature, you can configure the app to disable usernames when reviewing the content analytics.
 Other settings let you choose whether to automatically track the views of all pages and blog entries or manually install macros on selected pages.